Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice

-Since the electron density experiences a jump at the point of discontinuous transition, a range of $n$ can manifest itself within the macroscopic phase separation only.
-It can be found with the Maxwell's construction as, e.g., in \cite{ArrigoniPRB1991,BakAPPA2004,KR2011}.
+Fig. \ref{fig:GS-fixU}a and the left panel of Fig. \ref{fig:GS-fixU}b show phase diagrams from the perspective of fixed onsite interaction $U$ which is used to identify strong-correlation effects when comparing with the DMFT results from \cite{kapcia2017} (see also Sec. \ref{sec:conclusions}).
+Since the electron density experiences a jump at the point of discontinuous transition from $n_{\text{NO}}$ to $n_{\text{CO}}$ ($n_{\text{COM}}$ or $n_{\text{COI}}$), a range of $n$ can manifest itself within the macroscopic phase separation only.
+As shown in \cite{ArrigoniPRB1991,BakAPPA2004,KR2011,KR2011b,KapciaPhysA2016}, the equal value of grand potentials of two phases at $\bar\mu$ of discontinuous transition, ensures the global stability of phase-separated states with $n$ in the range of $n_{\text{NO}}<n<n_{\text{CO}}$, with $n_\text{NO}$ and $n_\text{CO}$ that can be found from the Maxwell's construction (and equal to those found at the first order boundary for fixed $\bar{\mu}$).
+The right panel of Fig. \ref{fig:GS-fixU}b shows the phase-separated states that are formed as a result of the discontinuous transitions NO-COI and NO-COM at $U=0.0D$ and $0.3D$ (regions NO/COI and NO/COM; the latter is only for $U=0.3D$).
 The range of repulsive interaction parameters where the phase separation takes place is everything below the line of tricritical points in Fig. \ref{fig:GS-critical}a.
-As the intersite interaction increases, the ternary point asymptotically approaches the $U=0D$, while the $U_\text{tri}$ slightly increases, hence the range of $U$ with the phase separation increases as well.
+As the intersite interaction increases, the ternary point asymptotically approaches the $U=0D$, while the $U$ of the tricritical point slightly increases, hence the range of $U$ with the phase separation increases as well.

 For small intersite interaction, ternary and tricritical points approach the point of the continuous COI-NO transition at $\bar\mu=0D$.
 A special critical point of the ground-state phase diagram is when the ternary point, the tricritical point, and the point of transition at the half-filling merge together (see Fig. \ref{fig:GS-critical}a): $zV \approx 0.4D$ ($U=2zV$, $\bar\mu=0D$, $n=1$).
 Although we cannot distinguish the tricritical point from the ternary point even earlier due to their asymptotic approach to each other, it is clear that they can merge at $\bar\mu=0D$ only, because the COI phase ($n_\text{COI}=1$) cannot continuously transition to the NO phase at $\bar\mu\ne0D$ ($n\ne1$).
 Thus, for $zV \lesssim 0.4D$ the COM phase does not exist and the symmetry-breaking transition is always discontinuous except for the transition at $\bar\mu=0D$.